marek-g/zyggy-plus/README.md

-# ZYGGY
+# ZYGGY PLUS
 ## ZFS Administration GUI

-Zyggy is a very simple GUI for basic ZFS administration.
+Zyggy Plus is a very simple GUI for basic ZFS administration.
 The system provides graphical access for most frequently used ZFS and ZPOOL commands, as listed below:

 Commands available to date: